klazarsk/sudo-ninja/README.md

 # Current Status:

-The utility is entering production.
+The utility is entering production but development will be ongoing for some weeks to come.